Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 • Hold one end and let your dog pull the other end

-• Repeat.
-Praise them when they succeed
+• Repeat and praise them when they succeed

 Pass the puppy